simon-hrabec/Algolab-2020/Week 13 - Sith/README.md

 The only thing to do is for given K and calculated C specify the update rules for "high" and "low".
 We have only 3 options:
 1. K == C - We found the result/optimal value.
 Decreasing K would decrease the result (since it is min(C,K)) and increasing K is also of no avail as it could only decrease C.
-2. K < C - We can increase
+2. K < C - We can increase K to potentially better result.
+We can also cap upper bound (for K) to C since making it bigger would give no benefit.
+3. K > C - We can decrease K to potentially better result.
+We also know that K cannot be smaller than C since decreasing K to C would make C to be same or grow, therefore going with K even lower would lead to no gain.

 ## Delaunay triangulation for graph construction